ozataman/csv-conduit/README.markdown

 * Fast operation
 * Convenient interface that supports a variety of use cases

+This library is an attempt to close this gap.

 ## This package

 csv-iteratee is an enumerator-based CSV parsing library that is easy to use, flexible and fast.
+Furthermore, it provides ways to use constant-space during operation, which is absolutely critical in many real world use cases.

 ### Introduction